dealingwith/daniel-industries/_writings/funhouse.md

 When they had finished, Jonas put his guitar down.
 “I have an idea.”
 He practically skipped down the hall, ducking into one of the rooms.
 He returned shortly with a sitar.
 “Try this!”

 He instructed Mary on how to sit and placed the instrument in front of her.
-He picked up an acoustic guitar and began playing Norwegian Wood.
+He picked up an acoustic guitar and began playing _Norwegian Wood_.
 Her sitar technique was flawless.

 “Dude, we still don’t know why this didn’t work for years with her piano lessons,” Jonas observed again.